What do ZAP workshops involve?

 Session for parents

-This is an afternoon session with the following objectives:
+The parent session has the following objectives:

 Ensuring parents are familiar with the assertiveness skills being taught in the young persons' session, how they can practise these with them and their relevance to tackling bullying.